tkumar012/tkumar012.github.io/03_Research.md

 ## Working Papers

 ["From public service access to service quality: The distributive politics of piped water in Bangalore"](intermittency.pdf) with Alison Post, Megan Otsuka, Francesc Pardo-Bosch, and Isha Ray.
-Revision invited, *World Development*
+Revision invited, *World Development*.